 Expected Outcome: The applicant should include the projects contribution towards life science research, and how the proposed experiments will benefit the research question to be answered (300 words maximun).

-This is your opportunity to suggest possible reviewers with particular expertise relating to the proposed research, or exclude reviewers that may have conflict of interest.
+This is your opportunity to exclude reviewers (see list at bottom of this webpage) that may have conflict of interest.
 Please note that the reviewers to be excluded will always be excluded, while the persons that are suggested by the applicant to review the proposal may be replaced by ones that may be more appropriate.